-Upon discovering a fire the Protecting Agency is responsible for immediately contacting the affected jurisdictional agency(ies).
-All jurisdictions that may be affected by the fire within 48 hours should be notified as soon as possible.
+Upon discovering a fire the Protecting Agency is responsible for immediately contacting the affected Jurisdictional Agency(ies).
+All jurisdictions that may be affected by the fire within 48 hours will be notified as soon as possible.
 Initial action should not be delayed if contacts cannot be made.